BenoitBouillard/route-tiles/README.md

 If there is no end position, the route will be a loop (return to the start point).

-To define the start or end position, clic on the "Départ" or "Arrivée" button and then on map for the position.
+To define the start or end position, clic on the "Start" or "End" button and then on map for the position.
 A marker will be displayed.

+It is possible to move markers directly on the map.

 It is possible to remove start and end position with the trash bin icon on the right of the button.